zzybluebell/tp/docs/DeveloperGuide.md

 Managers and staffs who

-* work in a highly popular restaurant and the number of members is increasing
+* work in highly popular restaurants whose number of members is increasing
-* are responsible for managing a large number of member registrations and reservations daily
+* are responsible for managing a large number of member registrations, transactions and reservations daily
 * are required to multi-task (manage member registrations and reservations)
-* need automatic reminder
-* need to manage and analyze members to formulate promotional strategies
+* need to manage and analyze members to formulate promotional strategies
 * are proficient in technology
 * want to get things done quickly
 * are tired of tracking member details from paper or excel
 * prefer desktop apps over other types
 * can type fast
-* prefer typing to mouse interactions
+* prefer typing to using mouse
 * are reasonably comfortable using CLI apps

 **Value proposition**: